KahSiong1221/FYP-RAPiD-people-counter/results.md

 rtx4090 run RAPiD on all frames testvideo5.mp4 - FPS: [30.31, 30.05, 29.79, 29.97, 30.24, 29.95, 29.88, 29.91, 30.21, 30.15]
 testvideo3.mp4 - FPS: [30.65, 30.87, 31.11, 31.2, 30.87, 31.23, 30.99, 30.74, 31.02, 30.79]

+Orin took 17minutes to build the int8 tensorrt engine

+Orin 5:24 start processing calibration, 5 imgs at once, will process 800 imgs finish at 8:07

+quantized model not taking 608 input size as it was calibrated and built for 1080